 One of the most famous landmarks in the country, Buckingham Palace is the official residence of the British monarch in London.
-The former home of The Duke of Buckingham, it was bought by the Hanoverian King George III for his wife, Queen Charlotte, in 1763.
+The former home of The Duke of Buckingham, it was bought by the Hanoverian King George III for his wife, Queen Charlotte, in 1762, with deeds being completed in 1763.
 Though The King did not stay at the Palace, which came to be known as the ‘Queen’s House’, 14 of his 15 children were born there, including the future King William IV.
 It wasn’t until 1837 that his granddaughter Queen Victoria became the first sovereign to take up residence at Buckingham Palace.

 Deeds to Buckingham Palace (then Buckingham House) when it was bought for the Royal Family.